jumpnow/jumpnowtek-site/_posts/2014-02-28-Wandboard-Systems-with-Yocto.md

     libncurses5-dev
     u-boot-tools

-You'll also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell
+You also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell

     sudo dpkg-reconfigure dash

-Choose bash when prompted.
+Choose **No** to dash when prompted.

 ### Clone the dependency repositories

-The main Yocto project `poky` repository
+First the main Yocto project `poky` repository

-    scott@hex:~ git clone -b dizzy git://git.yoctoproject.org/poky.git poky-dizzy
+    scott@fractal:~ git clone -b fido git://git.yoctoproject.org/poky.git poky-fido

-The `meta-openembedded` repository
+Then the `meta-openembedded` repository

-    scott@hex:~$ cd ~/poky-dizzy
+    scott@fractal:~$ cd poky-fido
-    scott@hex:~/poky-dizzy$ git clone -b dizzy git://git.openembedded.org/meta-openembedded
+    scott@fractal:~/poky-fido$ git clone -b fido git://git.openembedded.org/meta-openembedded

-I like to keep the *wandboard (Freescale)* only repos in a separate sub-directory.

-    scott@hex:~$ mkdir ~/wandboard
-	scott@hex:~$ cd ~/wandboard

-The `meta-fsl-arm` repository

-    scott@hex:~/wandboard$ git clone -b dizzy git://github.com/Freescale/meta-fsl-arm

-The `meta-fsl-arm-extra` repository
+And `meta-qt5` repository

-    scott@hex:~/wandboard$ git clone -b dizzy git://github.com/Freescale/meta-fsl-arm-extra
+    scott@fractal:~/poky-fido$ git clone -b fido https://github.com/meta-qt5/meta-qt5.git

+I usually keep these repositories separated since they can be shared between projects and different boards.

+### Clone the meta-wandboard repository

-My `meta-wandboard` repository
+Create a sub-directory for the `meta-wandboard` repository before cloning

+    scott@octo:~$ mkdir ~/wandboard
+    scott@octo:~$ cd ~/wanboard
-    scott@hex:~/wandboard$ git clone -b dizzy git://github.com/jumpnow/meta-wandboard
+    scott@octo:~/wandboard$ git clone -b fido git://github.com/jumpnow/meta-wandboard

 The `meta-wandboard/README.md` file has the last commits from the dependency repositories that I tested.
 You can always checkout those commits explicitly if you run into problems.

 ### Initialize the build directory

 Much of the following are only the conventions that I use.
 All of the paths to the meta-layers are configurable.

 First setup a build directory.
 I tend to do this on a per board and/or per project basis so I can quickly switch between projects.
 For this example I'll put the build directory under `~/wandboard/` with the `meta-wandboard` layer.

+You could manually create the directory structure like this

+    scott@fractal:~$ mkdir -p ~/wandboard/build/conf

+Or you could use the *Yocto* environment script `oe-init-build-env` like this passing in the path to the build directory

-    scott@hex:~$ source poky-dizzy/oe-init-build-env ~/wandboard/build
+    scott@fractal:~$ source poky-fido/oe-init-build-env ~/wandboard/build

-You always need this command to setup the environment before using `bitbake`.
-If you only have one build environment, you can put it in your `~/.bashrc`.
-I work on more then one system so tend to always run it manually.
+The *Yocto* environment script will create the build directory if it does not already exist.

-### Customize the conf files
+### Customize the configuration files

+There are some sample configuration files in the `meta-wandboard/conf` directory.

+Copy them to the `build/conf` directory (removing the '-sample')

+    scott@fractal:~/wandboard$ cp meta-wandboard/conf/local.conf-sample build/conf/local.conf
+    scott@fractal:~/wandboard$ cp meta-wandboard/conf/bblayers.conf-sample build/conf/bblayers.conf

-The `oe-init-build-env` script generated some generic configuration files in the `build/conf` directory.
-You want to replace those with the conf-samples in the `meta-wandboard/conf` directory.
+If you used the `oe-init-build-env` script to create the build directory, it generated some generic configuration files in the `build/conf` directory.

-	scott@hex:~/wandboard/build$ cp ~/wandboard/meta-wandboard/conf/local.conf-sample \
-      conf/local.conf
-    scott@hex:~/wandboard/build$ cp ~/wandboard/meta-wandboard/conf/bblayers.conf-sample \
-      conf/bblayers.conf

-You generally only have to edit these files once.
+It is okay to copy over them.

+You may want to customize the configuration files before your first build.

 ### Edit bblayers.conf

-In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the above instructions when cloning.
+In `bblayers.conf` file replace `${HOME}` with the appropriate path to the meta-layer repositories on your system if you modified any of the paths in the previous instructions.

+For example, if your directory structure does not look exactly like this, you will need to modify `bblayers.conf`

+    ~/poky-fido/
+         meta-openembedded/
+         meta-qt5/
+         ...

+    ~/wandboard/
+        meta-wandboard/
+        build/
+            conf/

 ### Edit local.conf

 The variables you may want to customize are the following:

-- BB\_NUMBER\_THREADS
-- PARALLEL\_MAKE
 - TMPDIR
 - DL\_DIR
 - SSTATE\_DIR

-The defaults should work, but I always make some adjustment.

-##### BB\_NUMBER\_THREADS

-Set to the number of cores on your build machine.

-##### PARALLEL\_MAKE

-Set to the number of cores on your build machine.
+The defaults for all of these work fine.
+Adjustments are optional.

 ##### TMPDIR

 This is where temporary build files and the final build binaries will end up.
 Expect to use at least 35GB.
 You probably want at least 50GB available.

-The default location if left commented will be `~/wandboard/build/tmp`.
-If I'm not working in a VM, I usually put the `TMPDIR` on dedicated partitions.
-Occasionally something will come up where you'll need to delete the entire `TMPDIR`.
-For those occasions the sequence unmount/mkfs/remount is much faster then deleting a 35+ GB directory.
+The default location is in the `build` directory, in this example `~/wandboard/build/tmp`.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.
-Also because of some `rpath` issues with gcc, the `TMPDIR` path cannot be too short or the gcc build will fail.
-I haven't determined exactly how short is too short, but something like `/oe8` is too short and `/oe8/tmp-poky-dizzy-build` is long enough.
+Also because of some
+`rpath` issues with gcc, the `TMPDIR` path cannot be too short or the gcc build will fail.
+I haven't determined exactly how short is too short, but something like `/oe9` is too short and `/oe9/tmp-poky-fido-build` is long enough.

-If you use the default location, the `TMPDIR` path is already long enough.

-##### DL\_DIR
+##### DL_DIR

 This is where the downloaded source files will be stored.
 You can share this among configurations and build files so I created a general location for this outside my home directory.
 Make sure the build user has write permission to the directory you decide on.

-The default directory will be `~/wandboard/build/sources`.
+The default location is in the `build` directory, `~/wandboard/build/sources`.

-##### SSTATE\_DIR
+##### SSTATE_DIR

 This is another Yocto build directory that can get pretty big, greater then 5GB.
 I often put this somewhere else other then my home directory as well.

-The default location is `~/wandboard/build/sstate-cache`.
+The default location is in the `build` directory, `~/wandboard/build/sstate-cache`.

 ### Run the build

-You need to source the environment every time you want to run a build.
-The `oe-init-build-env` when run a second time will not overwrite your customized conf files.
+You need to [source][source-script] the Yocto environment into your shell before you can use [bitbake][bitbake].
+The `oe-init-build-env` will not overwrite your customized conf files.

-    scott@hex:~$ cd ~/poky-dizzy
-    scott@hex:~$ source oe-init-build-env ~/wandboard/build
+    scott@fractal:~$ source poky-fido/oe-init-build-env ~/wandboard/build

     ### Shell environment set up for builds. ###